Ankit-Saha-2003/better-retrieval-for-generation/README.md

 - Mixture of experts:

-    - Ensemble of [2-LayerNN adapter](https://docs.llamaindex.ai/en/stable/examples/finetuning/embeddings/finetune_embedding_adapter/) finetuned retirevers
+    - Ensemble of [2-LayerNN adapter](https://docs.llamaindex.ai/en/stable/examples/finetuning/embeddings/finetune_embedding_adapter/) finetuned retrievers
     - Query passed to the Router
     - Router forwards query to the best expert (Here 5 experts, each expert corresponds to a query type)
     - Passages are retrieved by the best expert, with the option to combine results from multiple experts as per the user's preference.